Joble9012/Joble9012/README.md

 ## Project Purpose
 Management at multi-location retailers often lacks clear visibility into performance differences across stores, product trends, and customer behaviors.
 This project aims to answer questions such as:

-- Which stores perform best and why?
+- Which stores perform best?
 - Which drinks drive the most revenue?
 - How do preferences (toppings, sugar levels, temperature) influence sales?
 - What seasonal or time-based patterns exist?
-- How do payment methods differ by location?

 The objective was to analyze **12 months** of synthetic sales data and produce meaningful insights and recommendations.